dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

-the context type will fill in the missing type variables, but if the construction is followed by more selectors, it loses that context type. _It also means that the meaning of `.id`/`.new` is *always* the same, it doesn’t matter whether it’s a constructor or a static member, it’s always preceded by the name of the declaration denoted by the context.
+the context type will fill in the missing type variables, but if the construction is followed by more selectors, it loses that context type. _It also means that the meaning of `.id`/`.new` is *always* the same, it doesn’t matter whether it’s a constructor or a static member, it’s always implicitly preceded by the raw name of the declaration denoted by the context, and any instantiation in the context is ignored.

 The following uses are *not* allowed because they have no shorthand context that denotes an allowed type declaration: